Member Organizations

 Investigation and Discipline

-In Thailand, the Federation of Accounting Professions (FAP), the Securities and Exchange Commission (SEC), and the Accounting Professions Regulatory Commission (APRC) share responsibility in the investigative and disciplinary (I&D) process for professional accountants in Thailand.
+In Thailand, the Federation of Accounting Professions (TFAC), the Securities and Exchange Commission (SEC), and the Accounting Professions Regulatory Commission (APRC) share responsibility in the investigative and disciplinary (I&D) process for professional accountants in Thailand.

 Current Status: Partially Adopted